Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 The best way to prevent algae is to be pro-active

-- Use a aquarium nitrate remover even if the nitrates are at low levels
+- Use an aquarium nitrate remover even if the nitrates are at low levels

 - Perform regular and consistent aquarium maintenance

 In the end, every aquarium will face off with some level of algae growth.
-Acting on the steps outlined above can avert larger problems.
+However, acting on the steps outlined above can avert larger problems.

 Algae Run Amok!

-That green gunky stuff climbs the glass of the tank, covers aquarium decorations, and sometimes even gets on the aquarium inhabitant themselves.
+That green gunky stuff climbs the tank glass, covers aquarium decorations, and sometimes even gets on the aquarium inhabitant themselves.

 In freshwater tank, algae growth is a natural occurrence, but it can quickly become a nightmare if left unchecked.
-Good news is that if your fish tank is permeated with algae, there are solutions.
+The good news is that if your fish tank is permeated with algae, there are solutions.

 You can immediately limit the level of growth in your tank by practicing the correct tank management habits.

-You’ve got some work ahead of you, but the god news is that once you take a few steps in the right direction controlling algae gets easy.
+You’ve got some work ahead of you, but the good news is that controlling algae gets easy once you take a few steps in the right direction.

 Don’t resort to chemicals to deal with algae in your tank.
 There are better, natural ways to tackle the problem.